CONNECTICUT QUALITY IMPROVEMENT AWARD

 Then in 1995 during a Baldrige case study training session hosted by Ulbrich Stainless Steel and Special Metals and led by an experienced CQIA examiner, Bernie Deutsch, from People’s Bank, a young woman from Hyperion Software stood up and said, “This Baldrige is too (expletives deleted) tough.
 For organizations to survive in the ‘90s they must be innovative and what we need is a one-page Innovation Award.”
 The class cheered.

 CQIA’s direction and fortune changed.
 In 1995, we received 139 Connecticut Innovation Prize applications.
 A few years later Connecticut Innovations copyrighted the name and we became CQIA Innovation Prize.

-Since 1995 more than 600 organizations have submitted one-page CQIA Innovation Prize winning applications from over 110 Connecticut cities and towns and 20 State agencies.
-Some organizations like TRUMPF Inc., Yardney Technical Products, Basement Systems, Inc. and Cartus, submit one or more applications every year since first learning about the CQIA Innovation Prize.
-Other companies like Energizer Personal Care apply only when they believe they have a platinum winner.
-In addition, CQIA has had 78 sponsors from 1995 to 2012 with many remaining sponsors from the first year they worked with CQIA.
+Since 1995, 542 organizations have submitted one-page CQIA Innovation Prize applications from 104 Connecticut cities and towns and 15 State agencies.
+Some organizations like TRUMPF Inc., Yardney Technical Products, Basement Systems, Inc., ATMI, Metal, Hyperion Software, Peoples Bank and Cartus, Inc. submit one or more applications every year from the first time they learned about us.
+Other companies like ATMI apply only when they believe they have a platinum winner: three applications, two platinum winners.
+In addition, CQIA has had 65 sponsors from 1995 to 2010 with many remaining sponsors from the first year they worked with CQIA.

 The Connecticut Quality Improvement Award Partnership, Inc. is now accepting applications for Step One and Step Two of the “Five Steps to the Baldrige.
 An Intent to Apply is not necessary for the CQIA Innovation Prize or Organizational Profile.